Home

 2022-05-17 06:37:18

 TALLAHASSEE, Fla.
-(AP) — Anyone who protests in front of a personal residence in Florida can face jail time and fines under a invoice Republican Gov. Ron DeSantis signed Monday.
+(AP) — Anyone who protests in entrance of a private residence in Florida can face jail time and fines below a bill Republican Gov. Ron DeSantis signed Monday.

-The legislation makes it a second-degree misdemeanor to protest in a manner that's aimed toward intentionally harassing or disturbing someone of their residence.
+The legislation makes it a second-degree misdemeanor to protest in a manner that is geared toward intentionally harassing or disturbing somebody of their dwelling.
 Violators face 60 days in jail and fines of as much as $500.

-The governor said the brand new legislation will stop protests in Florida like these waged by abortion rights protesters in entrance of U.S. Supreme Court justices’ homes in Virginia.
+The governor said the new law will stop protests in Florida like those waged by abortion rights protesters in entrance of U.S. Supreme Court justices’ properties in Virginia.

-“Sending unruly mobs to non-public residences, like we now have seen with the offended crowds in front of the houses of Supreme Court docket justices, is inappropriate,” DeSantis stated in an email to news businesses.
-“This invoice will provide safety to those living in residential communities and I'm glad to sign it into law.”
+“Sending unruly mobs to private residences, like we now have seen with the offended crowds in front of the houses of Supreme Court docket justices, is inappropriate,” DeSantis said in an email to news companies.
+“This bill will present safety to these living in residential communities and I am glad to sign it into legislation.”

 Quelle: apnews.com